funkit1/hello-world/README.md

 # hello-world
-The firs feeble attempt one something magnificent
+The first feeble attempt one something magnificent